longhorn/website/content/docs/1.4.2/references/settings.md

 Allows setting additional filesystem creation parameters for ext4.
 For older host kernels it might be necessary to disable the optional ext4 metadata_csum feature by specifying `-O ^64bit,^metadata_csum`.

 This deprecated setting is replaced by the new setting [`mkfsParams` in the StorageClass](../../volumes-and-nodes/create-volumes/#creating-longhorn-volumes-with-kubectl) and planned removed from v1.5.0.

+#### Allow Node Drain with the Last Healthy Replica

+> Default: `false`

+By default, Longhorn will block `kubectl drain` action on a node if the node contains the last healthy replica of a volume.
+If this setting is enabled, Longhorn will not block `kubectl drain` action on a node even if the node contains the last healthy replica of a volume.

+This deprecated setting is replaced by the new setting [Node Drain Policy](#node-drain-policy)